ANHUI CONCH CEM/ADR (OTCMKTS:AHCHY) Short Interest Update

-ANHUI CONCH CEM/ADR (OTCMKTS:AHCHY) was the target of a large increase in short interest during the month of February.
-As of February 15th, there was short interest totalling 8,700 shares, an increase of 89.1% from the January 31st total of 4,600 shares.
-Based on an average trading volume of 14,500 shares, the days-to-cover ratio is currently 0.6 days.
+ANHUI CONCH CEM/ADR (OTCMKTS:AHCHY) saw a significant decline in short interest in July.
+As of July 31st, there was short interest totalling 1,400 shares, a decline of 94.8% from the July 15th total of 26,700 shares.
+Based on an average daily volume of 17,000 shares, the days-to-cover ratio is currently 0.1 days.

 Separately, Zacks Investment Research downgraded ANHUI CONCH CEM/ADR from a “buy” rating to a “hold” rating in a report on Tuesday, June 9th.